 - Electronic-structure methods at the atomic scale and nanoscale: DFT method with various levels of approximation.

-- Large-scale Molecular Dynamics simulations using machine-learning-based ReaxFF.
+- Large-scale Molecular Dynamics simulations using classical and reactive force fields.

 - Multi-scale methods to go from materials properties to device performance.

 - Chemical-bonding analysis and tight-binding method to bridge solid-state physics with solid-state chemistry

 Perovskite solar cells have emerged as one of the most promising photovoltaic technologies because of their potentially higher efficiency and lower cost than Si ones.
 The one remaining challenge is the long-term stability of the materials and devices.
 Ion migration as well as chemical reactions with moisture, air and charge transport materials are key processes causing degradation.
 All the above processes are triggered and accelerated by the presence of defects in the perovskite lattice.
 On this line of research we focus on the following aspects.

 - The optoelectronic properties and the intrinsic stability of perovskite materials

 - The defect chemistry and physics in the perovskites and at the interfaces of perovskites with contact layers

 - The environmental stability, chemical and thermal stress of perovskite materials